EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 which one is used by default.

-In general, you should be able to use "Debian", "RedHat", and "Ubuntu" to select TPA images that have Postgres and other software preinstalled (to reduce deployment times).
-To use stock distribution images instead, append "-minimal" to the label, e.g., "Debian-minimal".
+In general, you should be able to use "Debian", "RedHat", and "Ubuntu" to select the right images.

 This option is not meaningful for the "bare" platform, where TPA has no control over which distribution is installed.